byronpendason/byronpendason.github.io/young_penda.md

 "I am Penda, the son of Pybba, and the trespassing was not intentional.
 I'm just trying to make my way to my uncle's place."

 "Pybba...
 Pybba....
-Why does that name sound familiar?" the monster asked.
+Why does that name sound familiar?" the monster wondered aloud.

 "He was the previous king of Mercia," Penda answered.